gsilva00/FSI-Project/CTF11.md

 **Answer 2:** The problem with the `gen()` function is that only the last 3 bytes are random, while the first 13 bytes are all zeroes.
 As the code comment suggests, it does make the encryption faster, but it also makes it way easier to break, because the key is not fully random and it has a predictable pattern.
 The lack of randomness in the key is the vulnerability we will exploit through a brute-force attack, because we only need to find the last 3 bytes, which means, we need to try **256^3 == 16777216** possibilities.
 In the worst case that is done in **490.19 seconds**, which is a perfectly feasible amount of time.
 If the key was properly generated, there would be **256^16 == 3.4028237 × 10^38** possibilities, which, using today's technology, is far too computationally expensive, and therefore time-consuming, as we'll see below.

-> Timing the brute-force attack was executed in a Dell Latitude 5490 laptop with an Intel® Core™ i5-8350U CPU @ 1.70GHz×8, 16GB RAM, running Ubuntu 20.04.5 LTS.
+> Note: Timing the brute-force attack was executed in a Dell Latitude 5490 laptop with an Intel® Core™ i5-8350U CPU @ 1.70GHz×8, 16GB RAM, running Ubuntu 20.04.5 LTS.
 Naturally, the time will be lower in a more powerful computer, or through the use of parallel computation.
 Therefore, it is just an estimate, but it serves to show that it is possible to break the key in a reasonable amount of time.

 ## Exploiting the vulnerability